open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/types/jdbcconnection.md

   - **connectionUrl** `required`
     - $ref: [#/definitions/connectionUrl](#connectionurl)

-    - _This document was updated on: Thursday, December 9, 2021_
+    - _This document was updated on: Tuesday, December 14, 2021_